Mama Mantra: Kids + Tech = Parents + Boundaries

 A few more thoughts:

-- Smart watches and flip phones can be less stressful (and more age appropriate) than a smart phone.
+- Smart watches and flip phones can be less stressful (and more age-appropriate) than smartphones.

 This is ultimately what we picked to monitor the Cowkids tech use.
 I like that Disney Circle has the ability to not only notify me when our children are online, but as soon as any new device enters the home an alert pops up on my phone.
 You can preset time limits on tech usage that automatically turns the devices’ internet access off when the time is up.
 It makes it easy to reward (or punish) kids with tech time.
 It also gives clear information about how your children are spending their time online.
 You can monitor multiple devices and set different levels of parental controls on each device.